-Advanced filter (standard version)
+Advanced filter (desktop version)

-Using the standard version of the Advanced Filter dialog, you can create a filter using any relevant table and column, and using any supported operator.
-The standard version is used in most areas of the Desktop Client.
+Using the desktop version of the Advanced Filter dialog, you can create a filter using any relevant table and column, and using any supported operator.
+The desktop version is used in most areas of the Desktop Client.

-When using the standard version, you can see a link in the top right corner named Simple Filter.
+When using the desktop version, you can see a link in the top right corner named Simple Filter.
 Clicking that link switches the dialog view to Hierarchy view.
 Once you are in Hierarchy view, you can switch back to Advanced Filter view by clicking the Advanced Filter link in the top right corner.
-Only the standard version of the dialog supports switching between Advanced Filter and Hierarchies.
+Only the desktop version of the dialog supports switching between Advanced Filter and Hierarchies.

-To create a filter using the standard Advanced Filter dialog:
+To create a filter using the desktop Advanced Filter dialog: